carpentries/amy/docs/users_guide/admin_index.md

 Fill in the following fields:

 * **Person** Start typing in the person's name.
 Auto-completed suggested names will appear.
 * **Role** Add the person's role in the event (Helper, Instructor, Supporting Instructor, Workshop Host, Learner, Workshop Organiser.
 Contributed to Lesson Materials is not used in this context.).
+These roles are defined in the Django admin panel.
 * **Title** and **URL** are not used in this context.

 If a person's name does not appear in the dropdown, they will need to be [added to the database](#adding-a-new-person).